Climate talks chief, who also heads oil company, says world must 'attack all emissions, everywhere'

 But some expressed concern at al-Jaber's call to phase down “unabated fossil fuels” and promote “clean energy solutions” — terms they fear are designed to leave loopholes for oil and gas companies to keep up production.

 Al-Jaber said the world must "use every emission-busting tool available, including nuclear, battery storage and carbon capture and removal technologies, especially for the hardest-to-abate sectors."
-Experts have expressed skepticism that carbon capture technology touted by the fossil fuel industry and some governments can deliver the reductions necessary to meet that goal in the near term.
+Experts have expressed skepticism that carbon capture technology touted by the fossil fuel industry and some governments can deliver the swift reductions necessary to meet the Paris goal.

 “What we need to see at COP28 is a commitment by governments to phasing out all fossil fuels, since that is the only way to keep the 1.5 degree target alive,” said Petter Lydén of the campaign group Germanwatch.

-Al-Jaber reiterated calls for a sharp increase in renewable energy production and funds to help developing countries make the transition away from polluting fuels and cope with the impacts of climate change.
+Al-Jaber reiterated calls for a sharp increase in renewable energy production and money to help developing countries make the transition away from polluting fuels and cope with the impacts of climate change.

-The European Union's top climate official, Frans Timmermans, warned that more public and private funds were still spent on fossil fuels than on preventing and adapting to climate change.
+The European Union's top climate official, Frans Timmermans, warned that more public and private funds are still being spent on fossil fuels than on preventing and adapting to climate change.

 “We are subsidizing an attack on all of humanity,” he said.
 "We’re investing in a worse future, not a better one.
 We’re paying to put our children and grandchildren in harm’s way.”